- Home

 Why IT and Corporate Governance is critical

-Without governance, IT tends to operate through urgency, disconnected projects and decisions with limited traceability.
-With governance, there is direction, prioritisation and control: clear objectives, defined roles, metrics, managed risk and demonstrable value.
-In this area, BEHAVIOUR works on method and practice to turn governance into real capability.
+Without governance, the organisation tends to operate through urgency, isolated initiatives and decisions with limited traceability.
+With governance, there is direction, prioritisation and control: clear objectives, defined roles, metrics, managed risk, coordinated transformation and demonstrable value.
+In this area, BEHAVIOUR works on method and practice to turn governance into real capability for decision-making, execution and organisational evolution.

-Alignment of investments, portfolio and outcomes with the business.
+Alignment across strategy, investment, portfolio, execution and outcomes with the business.

 What IT and Corporate Governance covers

 This area covers the main mechanisms of applied IT and corporate governance.
-It integrates governance and management practices and frameworks, governance principles, and good practices in control and performance.
+It integrates governance and management practices and frameworks, governance principles, good practices in control and performance, and approaches oriented towards decision-making, transformation and value creation.

 Training courses in IT and Corporate Governance